 The remaining 150 individuals immigrated under the other categories, such as the Humanitarian and Compassionate Grounds.

-Mexican can select a wide variety of immigration programs.
+Mexicans can select a wide variety of immigration programs.
 Based on immigration statistics as well as some unique opportunities, available for Mexico, the would-be-immigrants can select the following ways of immigration to Canada from Mexico:

 - Express Entry Federal Skilled Workers Program – Canada’s leading immigration program for skilled foreign workers with a higher or professional education and work experience.